20 REASONS TO OWN LESS STUFF

 6. Easier to look after

 A decluttered home is much easier to look after and maintain.
-If there’s less stuff then it’s quicker to tidy up, clear things away, clean and generally keep on top of, especially if you’ve got some household routines in place.
+If there’s less stuff then it’s quicker to tidy up, clear things away, clean and generally keep on top of, especially if you’ve put some simple household routines in place.

 7. Ready for visitors